B-chandru/memetemplates/README.md

 # memetemplates.
 this website is bulid by HTML5, css, javascript.

-.this website enables u to see the trending meme templates.
+This website enables u to see the trending meme templates.